GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

             - Same steps as the 2nd Run.
 Ignore the wolf on B2F and do not draw its attention.
         - B3F
             - Collect the body of the dead hunter, exit, and revive him at any Temple.
 This step is mandatory.
-            - Warning!<span style="color: #FF0000">*</span> A Ranger (L25 minimum to set a bear trap) must be in your active party before visiting the Temple.
+            - <span style="color: #FF0000">*</span> Warning!
+A Ranger (L25 minimum to set a bear trap) must be in your active party before visiting the Temple.
 If they are not present then you will be routed to the 3rd Run (Good ending).
 They are also required for the entire remainder of this run.
             - Revive the dead hunter.
 When you speak with him there will be a new option (second choice) that you want his help to "pin down" the Alabaster wolf.
 Since you have a Ranger in your party, he will tell you to use a bear trap to immobilize the B2F wolf.
         - B2F
             - Harken back to B2F.
             - Set a bear trap anywhere in the wolf's patrol area.
 To avoid potential bugs do not move too far north or south outside its range.
             - When you set the trap do not move or enter any inputs until you get a short cutscene with Lulu.
 If the cutscene fails to play, then immediately exit and re-enter, and try again.
-            - Bug!<span style="color: #FF0000">*</span> It is possible to do all the steps correctly and not trigger the Lulu scene.
+            - <span style="color: #FF0000">*</span>Bug!
+It is possible to do all the steps correctly and not trigger the Lulu scene.
 As long as the B2F wolf is patrolling you can reset by going to an Inn.
 This will restock your traps and potentially fix any broken flags.
 You can also try exiting the game and reloading.
         - B3F
             - Return to the bottom-left room and engage the wolf.
         - Post-Battle